dimasmaulana/media-organize-shell/README.md

 3. Run the script in the directory containing your files: `./media-organize`.

 **Note:** Make sure you have `exiftool` installed on your system.

+## License

+This tool is licensed under the MIT License.
+See the LICENSE file for details.

+## Contributing

+Pull requests are welcome!
+Feel free to contribute to the project by submitting bug fixes, enhancements, or new features.